 WHERE CAN YOU WATCH DEMON SLAYER SEASON 2?

-The only place that’s officially confirmed to be airing Demon Slayer season two is Funimation.
+The only place that’s officially confirmed to be airing Demon Slayer season 2 is Funimation.
 That’s no big surprise, given that the company is now so big its acquired Crunchyroll.
 The first season aired on Crunchyroll, too, so we’re expecting to see it there as well.

 Alongside that, some specialist streaming services, like Hulu and Netflix, also showed the first season, though a fair bit later than Funimation and Crunchyroll.
 We’re expecting everyone to want in, given how big the anime is now, especially with Mugen Train being the highest-grossing film in Japan’s box-office history; it wouldn’t make any sense for streaming services to sleep on this.
 Definitely keep an eye out for an announcement from your service of choice, but at least there’s Funimation if all else fails.